danoctavian/bluntly/README.md

 Reasons for rewriting: the first version was an unstable POC, meant to showcase what's possible and explore the problem space.

 Why Golang?
-Has all necessary libraries (dht, crypto, except for a food implementation of UTP), has reliable cryptography libraries, has good networking libraries and chans/green threads, is a simple programming language that allows individals with no experience in Golang to verify the app for correctness and security.
+Has all necessary libraries (dht, crypto, except for a good implementation of UTP), has reliable cryptography libraries, has good networking libraries and chans/green threads, is a simple programming language that allows individuals with no experience in Golang to verify the app for correctness and security.

 How?